ChrisHinde/MaterialUtilities/README.md

     In the preferences for the Add-on you can set your desired default angle, as well as the default options for *Affect*.\
     [![Set Auto Smooth](https://chris.hindefjord.se/wp-content/uploads/2019/08/MU_SetAutoSmooth-e1565642419495.png)](https://chris.hindefjord.se/wp-content/uploads/2019/08/MU_SetAutoSmooth.png)

+#### Note about Active collection limiting.
+The *Active collection* isn't necessarily the same as the collection of the active object.
+Please check the outliner to verify which collection is active, or choose a specific collection to limit which objects and materials gets affected.

 ### Material Specials menu

 Material Utilities adds some options to the **Material Specials** menu as well (accessible by the small downward pointing arrow to the right of the materials list).\